 In 1919 planes began carrying passengers between London and Paris.
 Jet passenger aircraft were introduced in 1949.
 However, in the early 20th-century flight was a luxury few people could afford.
 Furthermore, only a small minority could afford foreign travel.
 Foreign holidays only became common in the 1960s.
 The Boeing 747, the first 'Jumbo jet' was introduced in 1970.
 The Channel Tunnel opened in 1994.

 Leisure in Britain Since 1948

-Many new games and forms of entertainment have been invented in Britain since 1948.
+Many new games and forms of entertainment have been invented in Britain since 1948 and people now have more leisure time.
 TV first became common in the 1950s.
 A lot of people bought a TV set to watch the coronation of Elizabeth II and a survey at the end of the that year showed that about one quarter of households had one.
 By 1959 about two thirds of homes had a TV.
 By 1964 the figure had reached 90% and TV had become the main form of entertainment - at the expense of cinema, which declined in popularity.